NiclasTimmeDev/shared_calendar/README.md

 # Documentation

+## A Full-Stack Javascript Web-App based on React, Node, Express and MongoDB

 ## What's it about?

 The shared calendar app is for people who want to collaboratively schedule their lifes.

+## Functionality

+- User authentication system
+- Users can create a calendar and calendar events (e.g., meetings)
+- Users can invite other users per mail to join their calendar.
+Invited users will receive a mail with an invitation code
+- The members of one calendar can see all events of the other member and allocate events to each other

 ## Tech Stack